 HVAC Unit Monitoring.
 The team metered the same number of units (46) during the 2012 and 2013 cooling seasons.
 Condensing units were monitored with true power loggers whenever possible, while air handling units (AHU) were monitored with amperage loggers.
 True power logging was reserved for condensing units because they are more susceptible to power factor fluctuations than AHUs.
 In instances where it was not safe to install a true power logger because of space constraints, an amperage logger was used instead.
 Of the 46 units in the 2012 summer sample, seven condenser units were monitored with amperage loggers; five units in the 2013 summer sample were monitored with amperage loggers.
 More details on the metering equipment used and their specifications are contained in Appendix B.

-Figure 2-1 presents an overview of the number of CAC units logged by month during each summer.
-Nearly all loggers were installed during the summer months of June, July, and August, which is particularly important for purposes of assessing performance during Seasonal Peak periods that might occur at any time during the summer months.
+Figure 3-1 presents an overview of the number of CAC units logged by month during each summer.
+Nearly all loggers were in place during the summer months of June, July, and August, which is particularly important for purposes of assessing performance during Seasonal Peak periods that might occur at any time during the summer months.

 Figure 3-1: Logger Installation Overview